calliey1/Sat_Install/README.md

 # Build Satellite server

-Ansible playbooks to configure Satellite server
+Ansible playbooks to setup and configure Satellite 6.31
+This playbook will perform the following steps:
+  - Register to RHSM
+  - Install common packages and update the system
+  - Install Satellite 6.31
+  - Configure Satellite 6.31 with basic configurations

 usage:
   - ansible-playbook -i inventory.txt satellite.yml

 Ansible playbook to configure common systems